• Skip to primary navigation

 How To Serve Chocolate Orange Pots

-• I make these in small ramekins or wine glasses.
+• I make these in individual portions in small ramekins or wine glasses.
 They are great for entertaining if you serve them on a pretty tray.

 • If you like the orangy vibe, finely grate some orange peel over the top of the pots.